On Graded Monads, Distributive Laws and Costrong Functors: Conclusions

 \section{Conclusions}

-The authors' interest in costrong functors with respect to actions of monoidal categories emerged when studying transformations of profunctor optics as pairs of strong/costrong functors between actegories.
+The authors' interest in distributive laws over graded monads/costrong functors with respect to actions of monoidal categories emerged when studying transformations of profunctor optics as pairs of strong/costrong functors between actegories.
 By dualising the well-established notion of strong functors, we observed that costrength naturally arises in a variety of categorical constructions, particularly when considering coalgebraic structures and context interaction.
-Our results hint that costrength can be fruitfully understood through the lens of distributive laws, and that it provides a principled way to mediate between monoidal actions and coalgebraic behaviour specifications, beyond abstract formalism.
-Many directions remain open for further exploration.
-These include among other the development of a comprehensive theory of costrong functors, the study of costrength in enriched and higher-categorical contexts, and potential applications in effect-coeffect systems and compositional semantics.
+Our results point that costrength can be fruitfully understood through the lens of graded distributive laws, and that it provides a principled way to mediate between monoidal actions and coalgebraic behaviour specifications, beyond abstract formalism.

-In the appendix, we included several category-theoretical properties of costrong functors to be exploited in the future.
+The reader may ask why we considered only graded distributive laws which are in one-to-one correspondence with Kleisli liftings, and not their Eilenberg--Moore counterparts.
+After all, there is also a well-established topic of (ungraded) distributive laws versus Eilenberg-Moore liftings, which generalises without difficulty to the graded setting.
+One reason is that we did not want to divert reader's attention from costrong functors.
+Another reason is that when the graded monad corresponds to the regular of a monoidal category upon itself, graded Eilenberg-Moore distributive laws produce strong functors, which are already well-covered in the literature.
+However, in the general setting of graded monads or actegories, the study of graded Eilenberg–Moore distributive laws remains an interesting topic that we plan to pursue in future work.

+There are many other directions that remain open for further exploration, like the development of a comprehensive theory of costrong functors, the study of costrength/graded distributive laws in enriched and higher-categorical contexts, potential applications in effect-coeffect systems and compositional semantics, not to mention the connections with various systems of graded modal or graded linear logic.